-Since its official debut during the Salzburg Mozart Week, the Altenberg Trio Wien has earned the reputation of one of the most daring and consistent ensembles in this category: its repertory comprises – in addition to many works from directly related fields (piano quartets & quintets, duos, triple concertos, vocal chamber music) near to 300 piano trios.
+Since its official debut during the Salzburg Mozart Week, the Altenberg Trio Wien has earned the reputation of one of the most daring and consistent ensembles in this category.
+Its repertory comprises – in addition to many works from directly related fields nearly 300 piano trios.

 Each of the three players has an impressive individual reputation in solo and chamber music circles and remains faithful to the style and tradition of the “Austrian sound,” often cited and in reviews.
 The ensemble has been enthusiastically received on concert tours in the United States, Canada and all across Europe.
 The Altenberg Trio is Trio-in-Residence of Vienna’s Gesellschaft der Musikfreunde, the renowned Musikverein, where they give an annual series of concerts.

 The Trio’s activities also include artistic directorship of the music festival at Schloss Weinzierl.
 2022 the festival will take place for the 12th time, again uniting international musicians for an exciting program.